GeneralSergal/ORP/README.md

-# ORP — Open Resonance Protocol
+# ORP — Open Resonance Protocol (v2.0)

 A structured epistemic evaluation framework for high-signal reasoning systems.

 ---

-## System Goal
+## System Purpose

-ORP is designed to evaluate and constrain reasoning systems by enforcing:
+ORP evaluates reasoning systems by enforcing:

+- atomic claim separation
-- epistemic separation of claims
+- epistemic labeling discipline
 - resistance to hallucination and causal distortion
-- structured evaluation under adversarial input
+- structured evaluation under adversarial conditions
 - deterministic scoring of reasoning integrity

 It is not a chatbot framework.